nycmeshnet/old-docs-2/FAQ.md

 **What can I do on the mesh that I can't do on the Internet?**

 The mesh has small web servers connected that show local information and allow you to post messages.
 We are also looking into streaming services.
-So far we have servers in three locations- the East Village, Morningside Heights and Bay Ridge.
+So far we have servers in three locations- the East Village, Harlem and Bay Ridge.
 It is also possible to connect directly to other people on the mesh without using the Internet.
 If for some reason the Internet is down, the mesh will still work.

 **Why should I join the mesh now?**